posabsolute/inker/readme.md

 }
 ```

 ## Included components

-Here is the current list of implemented component.
+Current list of implemented component.
 I am always looking to add more components to inker.

 ### Buttons